HKVswiss/kapa-interview/data/processed_pages/nollm/esp8266_hardware_design_guidelines_page_16.md

+# Page 17

+## Text from PDF

+Espressif

 1. ESP8266EX

 Figure 1-10c.
 UART Voltage-level Switch circuit

-Espressif

 When using the AT fifirmware, please note that the UART GPIO is already confifigured (refer to *[Hardware Connection](https://docs.espressif.com/projects/esp-at/en/release-v2.2.0.0_esp8266/Get_Started/Hardware_connection.html)* ).
 It is recommended to use the default confifiguration.